Umar: Foundation of the caliphate

 Wilferd Madelung summarises Umar's contribution:

-Umar judged the outcome of the Saqifa assembly to be a falta [translated by Madelung as "a precipitate and ill-considered deal"] because of the absence of most of the prominent Muhajirun, including the Prophet's own family and clan, whose participation he considered vital for any legitimate consultation (shura, mashwara).
+Umar judged the outcome of the Saqifa assembly to be a Faltah (a "precipitate" or "ill-considered" deal) because of the absence of most of the prominent Muhajirun, including the Prophet's own family and clan, whose participation he considered vital for any legitimate consultation (shura).
 It was, he warned the community, to be no precedent for the future.
 Yet he also defended the outcome, claiming that the Muslims were longing for Abu Bakr as for no one else.
 He apologised, moreover, that the Muhajirun present were forced to press for an immediate oath of allegiance since the Ansar could not have been trusted to wait for a legitimate consultation and might have proceeded to elect one of their own after the departure of the Mekkans.
-Another reason for Umar to censure the Saqifa meeting as a falta was no doubt its turbulent and undignified end, as he and his followers jumped upon the sick Khazraji leader Sa'd bin Ubada in order to teach him a lesson, if not to kill him, for daring to challenge the sole right of Quraysh to rule.
+Another reason for Umar to censure the Saqifa meeting as a Faltah was no doubt its turbulent and undignified end, as he and his followers jumped upon the sick Khazraji leader Saʽd ibn ʽUbadah in order to teach him a lesson, if not to kill him, for daring to challenge the sole right of Quraysh to rule.
 This violent break-up of the meeting indicates, moreover, that the Ansar cannot all have been swayed by the wisdom and eloquence of Abu Bakr's speech and have accepted him as the best choice for the succession, as suggested by Leone Caetani.
 There would have been no sense in beating up the Khazraji chief if everybody had come around to swearing allegiance to Umar's candidate.
 A substantial number of the Ansar, presumably of Khazraj in particular, must have refused to follow the lead of the Muhajirun.